-- Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas). - Retired equipment leaks: considering the difference between the rated load of the equipment and the gas recovered from this one at the end of its useful life.
+• Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas).

 The GWP figures for 100 years are used, as published in the fourth IPCC report (2007) (Regulation 517/2014), as indicated in the document issued by the Spanish Climate Change Office (OECC).